BazarganDev/In-Pursuit-of-Happiness/README.md

 ## TODO
 - [x] Add sound effects
 - [x] Add ponds
+- [ ] Enemy should not be able to get pass a pond
-- [ ] Fix bugs related to proper character coordinating
+- [ ] Fix bugs related to proper coordinating